All About 2 Stroke Engine Oils

 OIL TYPES- First we need to change how we talk about types of engine oils.
 Realize that the descriptive term "synthetic oil" has basically lost its meaning thanks to a court case that allowed oil manufacturers to label highly refined petroleum oil (group 3) as synthetic because it is nearly as good as true synthetics.

-There are 5 groups of oils: 1. lightly refined petroleum oil, 2. moderately refined petroleum oil, 3. highly refined petroleum oil, 4.
+There are 5 groups of oils other than castor oil: 1. lightly refined petroleum oil, 2. moderately refined petroleum oil, 3. highly refined petroleum oil, 4.
 PAO synthetic oil, 5.
 Ester synthetic oil.

-OIL TYPE RECOMMENDATIONS- I recommend a group 3 oil or a mix of petroleum oil (group 1/2) with true synthetic oil for air cooled engines with iron sleeved cylinders because they need higher amounts of oil for best ring protection and power.
-For high RPM racing engines I recommend any oil with high amounts of castor oil such as Maxima Castor 927.
-For water cooled engines with power valves I recommend group 4 or 5 oils for the lack of residues they leave on the valves, or a semi-synthetic with a high percentage of group 4 or 5 oil.
+OIL TYPE RECOMMENDATIONS- I recommend any of the mostly or completely group 2 mineral oil products for air cooled engines with "chromed" cylinders that don't use higher than a #8 NGK plug, and a mix of mineral oils (group 1 + 2) with true synthetic oil or castor oil for air cooled engines with iron sleeved cylinders because they need higher amounts of oil for best ring protection and power.
+For high RPM racing engines I recommend any oil with high amounts of castor oil such as Maxima Castor 927, or fully castor oil such as Klotz BeNol.
+For water cooled engines with power valves I recommend group 4 or 5 oils for the lack of residues they leave on the valves, or a semi-synthetic with a high percentage of group 4 or 5 oil and little to no group 1 oil because it leaves too many deposits.

 OIL RATING RECOMMENDATIONS- I've always known that a fouled plug is one with too much combustion residue accumulated on it to the point that it won't consistently spark.
 And I knew that if the fuel/air ratio was too rich that a fouled plug was eventually the result.
 But I didn't know, before extensively studying the topic of motorcycle engine oils, that engine oil can contribute to that problem if it doesn't match the engine.
-For high heat engines using NGK # 9 or 10 spark plugs I recommend an oil with a TC/FB/FC rating.
-For lower heat #6 to 7 plug engines I'd recommend an ashless oil or one with an FD rating.
+For high heat engines using NGK # 9 or 10 spark plugs I recommend an oil with a TC/FB/FC rating (not FD which is for street bikes).
+For lower heat #6 to 8 plug engines I'd recommend an ashless oil or one with an FD rating which ensures more cleanliness due to added detergent additives.

 Street vs Race Engines and Viscosity Index

 A race engine revs to higher RPM and usually just uses the upper RPM within the pipes powerband whereas a street or enduro bike uses a wide range of RPM.
 So if the engine oil in a street/enduro bike is at the right ratio for its top RPM but has a low viscosity index (below 120) then there will be too much viscosity at lower RPM and it will produce viscous friction.
-So for bikes that use a wide range of RPM I recommend oils that have a viscosity index equal or higher than 120.
+So for bikes that use a wide range of RPM I recommend oils that have a viscosity index equal or higher than 120 which usually doesn't exist unless it is partially synthetic or castor oil.

 The Ash Additive